wasmerio/wasmer/README.md

 # checkout code and associated submodules
 git clone https://github.com/wafoundation/wasmer.git
 cd wasmer

+# Use rust nightly (we use 2018-10-07 as latest are failing)
+rustup default nightly-2018-10-07

 # install tools
 # make sure that `python` is accessible.